 VERDICT: Adobe Fresco app combines the favorite features of Adobe Illustrator Draw and Photoshop Sketch for iPad, as well as several innovations.
 But the main problem in that Adobe claims that this application is free.

-The free version of this Adobe drawing program is absolutely useless for almost everyone and works only for users to get acquainted with it.
+The free version of this Adobe drawing program is suitable only if you want to get acquainted with the program and can't afford to buy Adobe Illustrator.
 If you spend money on the subscription, you will get almost an ideal drawing application for iPad.

 Adobe Fresco app has many watercolor and oil brushes, can work both in raster and vector mode, as well as offer some functions borrowed from Photoshop desktop version.

-If you are fond of drawing on your iPad and the capabilities of Illustrator Draw aren’t enough for you, then download the Fresco app that will open up even greater opportunities.
+If you are fond of drawing on your tablet and the capabilities of Illustrator Draw aren’t enough for you, then download this alternative to Photoshop for iPad.

 Adobe Fresco is part of the Creative Cloud family, which means it offers additional features, such as cloud storage, access to stocks and tight integration with other desktop and mobile applications.